 St. Louis is one of the largest cities in Missouri, with 2,221,000 residents.
 Out of that, 647,751 are Medicare beneficiaries, and they have plenty of St. Louis, Missouri, Medicare plans from which to choose.
 St Louis is known for the famous Gateway Arch, commissioned by President Eisenhower in 1954.

-Today we’re going to talk about the average Medicare Advantage plan options and affordable Medicare Supplement plans.
+Today we will talk about the average Medicare Advantage plan options and affordable Medicare Supplement plans.
 Next, we’ll review the cheapest Medicare Part D and Special needs plans.

 In conclusion, we’ll answer some frequently asked questions and discuss how to get help with supplemental Medicare plan options in St Louis.